factorhouse/kafka-local/README.md

 The local cluster runs with Docker Compose, so you will need to [install Docker](https://www.docker.com/).

+Once Docker is installed, clone this repository and run the following commands from the base path.

 ## Simple Kafka Cluster (No Authentication)

 ### Start the Kafka cluster